 Netflix's The Village was shot entirely in Japan

-However, several pivotal interior shots of the two-hour-long movie were filmed and recorded inside one of the studios.
-The characters of Misaki Nakai, the female protagonist and Katayama's friend who dynamically transforms his life, are based in Tokyo.
-So, the team set up in the capital and filmed her, establishing her lifestyle in the city.
-The stark contrast between the plush city and the garbage state of the village surely make for an interesting watch.
+Misaki Nakai, the female protagonist and Katayama's friend, who dynamically transforms his life, is based in Tokyo.
+So, the team possibly set up in the capital and filmed her scenes, establishing her lifestyle in the city.
+The stark contrast between the plush city and the state of the village surely makes for an interesting watch.

-Meanwhile, Netflix got itself a new set of Japanese releases this month, including The Days, which centers around the 2011 Fukushima Daiichi nuclear disaster, Nobody Knows, touted as a hard-hitting drama about the relationship between four siblings from different fathers, and Still Walking, which deals with a single day affair of a family who has lost their eldest son because of drowning.
+Netflix has a new set of Japanese releases this month, including The Days, which centers around the 2011 Fukushima Daiichi nuclear disaster, Nobody Knows, touted as a hard-hitting drama about the relationship between four siblings from different fathers, and Still Walking, which deals with a single day affair of a family who has lost their eldest son because of drowning.

 The Village is streaming on Netflix currently.